Call and Book Your Hotel Now!

-The Moors (Arabs) who ruled southern Spain until 1100 AD built the present day city, under the protection of the castle.
+The Moors (Arabs) who ruled southern Spain until 1100 AD built the present-day city, under the protection of the castle.
 In 1246 Alfonso the 10th captured the city for the Castilian crown.
 Later on in 1308, Jaime II incorporated Alicante in the Kingdom of Valencia.
-Alicante was granted its own city charter under the reign of Ferdinand the Catholic in 1490.
-100 years later it became a natural port of Castile, thus initiating the development of its sea trade.
-Due to peace and prosperity Alicante flourished and attained the rank of Spain's third largest trading port, exporting wine, oranges & olive oil.
+Alicante was granted its city charter under the reign of Ferdinand the Catholic in 1490.
+One hundred years later it became a natural port of Castile, thus initiating the development of its sea trade.
+Due to peace and prosperity, Alicante flourished and attained the rank of Spain's third-largest trading port, exporting wine, oranges & olive oil.

-Like other cities and ports, invaders have also attacked Alicante and all the invasions have been made through sea.
+Like other cities and ports, invaders have also attacked Alicante, and all the invasions have been made through the sea.
 During the reign of Charles II in 1691, the French Armada attacked Alicante for seven consecutive days.
 Thus the war came to be known as the War of Spanish Succession (1701-14).
-During the war, Alicante sided with the Bourbons and therefore suffered an attack from the English troops, resulting in the destruction of the castle of Santa Bárbara.
+During the war, Alicante sided with the Bourbons and therefore suffered an attack from the English troops, who destroyed the castle of Santa Bárbara.
 It became the provisional capital of the Kingdom of Valencia during the War of Independence (1804-14), which is also known as the Peninsular War.
 Major General Suchet occupied Valencia at that time.

 It was only during the 19th century that Alicante started to prosper and expand.
-With the arrival of railway in 1858, it got linked to other major cities that were located in the centre of the peninsula.
-Due to this the city got a cosmopolitan make over and became one of Valencia’s major port welcoming maritime traffic.
+With the arrival of the railway in 1858, it got linked to other major cities that were located in the centre of the peninsula.
+Due to this the city got a cosmopolitan makeover and became one of Valencia’s major port welcoming maritime traffic.

-The Spanish revolution started around the first quarter of 20th century.
-King Alfonso XIII had to give up the throne, due to failed military dictatorship and civil unrest.
-In 1931, Spanish Republic was declared.
-A left-wing coalition of communists and socialists won the subsequent elections by a narrow margin, but subsequently lost the next one in 1933 to the conservatives and liberals.
-They could not accept their defeat easily leading to a revolution led by the Republican Army.
-Communism in Spain came in to existence due to an uprising by General Sanjurjo and General Mola in 1936, who were supported by Fascist Italy and Nazi Germany.
+The Spanish revolution started around the first quarter of the 20th century.
+King Alfonso XIII had to give up the throne due to failed military dictatorship and civil unrest.
+In 1931, the Spanish Republic was declared.
+A left-wing coalition of communists and socialists won the subsequent elections by a narrow margin but subsequently lost the next one in 1933 to the conservatives and liberals.
+They could not accept their defeat quickly leading to a revolution led by the Republican Army.
+Communism in Spain came into existence due to an uprising by General Sanjurjo and General Mola in 1936, who were supported by Fascist Italy and Nazi Germany.
 After the accidental death of both Mola and Sanjurjo and three years of war, Franco's armies were victorious.
 Alicante was one of the last cities loyal to the legitimate government.